Close

 Transit Requirements

-Transit passengers remaining in the international area for under 24 hours typically don't need visas.
+Transit passengers remaining in the international area for under 24 hours typically do not need visas.
 However, verify requirements based on your specific nationality and airline routing.

 Always confirm current requirements with the Peruvian consulate or embassy in your country, as visa policies can change without notice.